magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_making-the-heart-good.md

 people not looking at themselves.
 Looking inwards you will see good and evil.
 Seeing goodness, we can take it to heart and practise accordingly.

-Giving up the bad, practising the good; this is the heart of Buddhism. – not committing any wrongdoing, either through body, speech or mind.
+Giving up the bad, practising the good; this is the heart of Buddhism.
+*Sabba-pāpassa akaraṇaṃ* – not committing any wrongdoing, either through body, speech or mind.
 That’s the right practice, the teaching of the Buddhas.
 Now ‘our cloth’ is clean.

-Then we have – making the mind virtuous and skilful.
+Then we have *kusalassūpasampadā* – making the mind virtuous and skilful.
 If the mind is virtuous and skilful we don’t have to take a bus all over the countryside looking for merit.
 Even sitting at home we can attain to merit.
 But most people just go looking for merit all over the countryside without giving up their vices.
 When they return home it’s empty-handed they go, back to their old sour faces.
 There they are washing the dishes with a sour face, so intent on cleaning the dishes.